Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

     expensesTable.name = "ExpensesTable";
     ```

-1. Replace `TODO5` with the following.
-Note about this code:
+9. Replace `TODO5` with the following code.
+Note:
    - The cell values of a range are set with an array of arrays.
    - New rows are created in a table by calling the `add` method of the table's row collection.
 You can add multiple rows in a single call of `add` by including multiple cell value arrays in the parent array that is passed as the second parameter.